ON THIS PAGE

 Depending on what variant of the genes we have, can determine how fast caffeine is broken down in our bodies and how sensitive and tolerant we are to the effects of caffeine.

 Some caffeine sensitive people may experience unpleasant symptoms by drinking as little as one cup of coffee or even tea per day.
+For those people regular caffeine intake leads to adverse health effects and drinking caffeinated beverages is not advisable.

 Those who are not caffeine sensitive and built up caffeine tolerance may have more than 5 cups of coffee per day and barely notice the effects.